garrandall/popular-music-data/tracks/the-hunter-gets-captured-by-the-game-the-marvelettes.md

 I had to get you and so I knew
 I had to learn your ways and your habits

-Ooh, you were the catch that I was after
+Oh, you were the catch that I was after
 But I looked up, and I was in your arms
 And I knew I had been captured